BalliAsghar/partial-clone/README.md

 ## Usage

-1. Run the script using `bash pc.sh`.
+1. Run the script using `bash pc`.
 2. Enter the repository URL when prompted.
 3. Enter the depth for the clone operation when prompted.
 The default is 1 if no input is provided.
 4. Wait for the clone operation to finish.